bobbingwide/fizzie/readme.txt

 == Installation ==

-* Either install Gutenberg 10.0.0 or higher or install and build the latest Gutenberg source.
+* Either install Gutenberg 10.4.0 or higher or install and build the latest Gutenberg source.
 * Activate Gutenberg.
 * Install and activate the Fizzie theme, as you would install any other theme.
 Full Site Editing will be enabled automatically.
 * For some of the templates and template parts to work properly you will need to install and activate the pre-requisite plugins.
-* For templates which include navigation blocks you will need to edit the supplied menus.

 Pre-requisite plugins: see also Notes